 1. Enable or disable SNMP Agent server function

-Command Explanation Global Mode anna aantar anabiad Enable the SNMP Agent function on the snmp-server enabled switch; the no command disables the no snmp-server enabled SNMP Agent function on the switch.
+Global Mode snmp-server enabled no snmp-server enabled able the SNMP Agent function on the itch; the no command disables the IMP Agent function on the switch.

 2. Configure SNMP community string